Chappi3/kontaktboken/readme.md

 # Kontaktboken
 Kontaktboken is a console application to manage contact information.
-It was made in a 2 week project to get experience in Scrum, Git, Junit, Javadoc, Maven and Jenkins.
+It was made in a 2 week project to get experience in Scrum, Java, Git, Github, Junit, Javadoc, Maven and Jenkins.
 Kontaktboken allows you to:
 * Create a contact
 * Remove a contact
 * Print all